Writing a Winning CV

 Structure and Length

-The Four-Paragraph Framework
+The Multi-Paragraph Framework

 Making It Personal and Impactful